 We also offer a Minor in Art Education and a Minor in Photography, a Photography Concentration and Art Pre-Approved Clusters in Two-Dimensional Studies, Three-Dimensional Studies, Photography, Art History, Graphic Design, and Fundamentals.
 See the catalog for more information.

 The BYU-Idaho Department of Art has an open enrollment poilcy for all freshmen and transfer students.
 Students are initially considered Art Majors by declaring so when submitting the application to BYU-Idaho.
-During the sophomore year and/or upon completion of Art 101, 107, and 110, Art Majors are asked to visit the Academic Discovery Center for the College of Performing and Visual Arts.
+During the sophomore year and/or upon completion of Art 101, 107, and 110, Art Majors are asked to visit the Academic Advising for the College of Performing and Visual Arts.
 The purpose of this visit will be to receive advice on degree planning options that include:

 - Whether to pursue a BFA or BA degree